 I am licensed by the State of Colorado, Department of Human Services, Division of Child Care, 1575 Sherman Street, First Floor, Denver Co.
 80203-1714; 1-303-866-5958; License number 92350.
 The Rules and Regulations for Family Child Care Home can be viewed on the Colorado Department of Human Services website: www.cdhs.state.co.us/childcare.
 As a licensed Childcare provider I have report any suspect of child abuse or neglect to the Larimer County Child Protection Agency, 1-970-679-4490.

-Head lice or scabies child can return once they have been treated
+Head lice or scabies child can return 24 hours after been treated

 Ringworm child may return once treatment starts

-Strep throat child may return 24 hours after treatment starts
+Strep throat the child may return 24 hours after treatment starts

 If your child becomes ill at my home, I will keep him/her isolated away from the rest of the children until he/she can be picked up.
 Please notify me if your child has been exposed to a contagious disease.
 I will notify parents of any contagious disease that their child has been exposed by email or verbally.